databrew/betterwork/dictionaries/creating_dictionaries.md

 - Do not modify the red columns (`variable`, `stata_label`, `response`).
 - Do not create additional rows or columns.
 - Do not modify the `response_translation` column if it's already filled out (some already are filled out with "Yes", "No", or NA).
+- Do not modify the `survey` column.
 - Fill out those columns which contain `_translation` in the name.
 - If there are issues (problems, missing data, etc.), write in the `comment` column.

 ## What do the columns mean?

-There are 7 columns in the dictionary
+There are 8 columns in the dictionary
 -`variable`: is the variable name as it appears in the original dataset.
 -`variable_translation_short`: is *OUR* short translation of the variable.
 -`variable_translation_long`: is *OUR* long translation of the variable.
 -`stata_label`: is the variable label associated with the variable name in stata.
 We won't be using this at all, but it might be helpful to see when searching for the corresponding questions in the survey documents.
 - `response`: is the coded response as it appears in the original dataset.
+-`response_translation`: is *OUR* translation of the coded response.
+-`survey`: is which of the 4 surveys this question is from.
--`response_translation`: is *OUR* translation of the coded response -`comment`: is reserved for writing about issues, problems, etc.
+-`comment`: is reserved for writing about issues, problems, etc.

 ## Okay, what's the process?